Is Blogmutt A Scam, Or A Legit Freelance Writing Opportunity?

 The company or blogger is paying for a certain standard and if they don’t think that’s what they’ve got – it’s fair enough that they reject the work.

-At the end of the day, this is a good way to get your food in the door, right?
+At the end of the day, this is a potential way to get your foot in the door, right?

 Once you’ve started freelancing and have some experience, you’ll be able to take your business to the next level and branch out.

 If you want to skip these sort of websites and freelance on your own from the get-go, I recommend you check out this course: 30 days to freelance writing success.

 Some writers claim they’ve been wrongly suspended for plagrarism: